 We believe that there’s a sustainable way to work.
 It brings a financial safety net, allows for personal growth, rest, time with loved ones and can create meaning for those seeking it.

-The implementation of those principles ranges from small things, such as daily teammate interactions to specific, high-level strategies, like a generous leave policy or recently implemented 4-day workweek.
+The implementation of those principles ranges from small things, such as daily teammate interactions to specific, high-level strategies, like a generous leave policy or recently implemented four day work week.
 Here are a few examples of choices we’ve made to how we hire and work to foster a people-first approach:

 |Non-people-first company||Our people-first approach|

 |No or limited paid annual and sick leave.||Paid 4 weeks annual and 2 weeks sick leave.|

 |5 day work week, often with overtime.||4 day work week with no overtime.|